Bikatr7/CS4420ClassCode/README.md

 - **Semester:** Fall 2025

 ## Description
 This repository contains the coursework for CS 4220 at the University of Colorado Colorado Springs, developed during the Fall 2025 semester.
-With all code implemented in Python.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.